Dillon-Duncan/ST10079970_OPSC_ICE_TASK_4/README.md

 ## How It Works
 1. When the app is launched, it checks for location permissions.
 2. The app fetches the user's last known location using the **FusedLocationProviderClient** from Google Play services.
-3. Upon entering a search query (e.g., "restaurant") and pressing the "Search" button, the app sends a request to the **Google Places API** to retrieve a list of nearby places.
+3. Upon entering a search query and pressing the "Search" button, the app sends a request to the **Google Places API** to retrieve a list of nearby places.
 4. The results are displayed in a scrollable RecyclerView with details such as:
    - Place Name
    - Address
    - User Rating
-   - Distance from the current location (in kilometers)
+   - Distance from the current location

 ## Installation